Orlyse/Vision-Based-Mapping-Autonomous-Car-/README.md

   - Run HTTP server for:
     - `/stream` or similar: serve JPEG frames.
     - `/cmd` or similar: accept control commands and update motor PWM outputs.

-> **Note:** Update endpoint names and ports in this README to match your actual firmware.

 ---

 ## How It Works